SuperSCAD/CirclePlus/README.md

-# SuperSCAD: PieSlice
+# SuperSCAD: CircleSector

-SuperSCAD widgets for 2D circle sectors and 3D pie slices with any angle and in any quadrant.
+SuperSCAD widget for circle sectors with any angle and in any quadrant.

 <table>
 <thead>